GetStream/avatarview-android/README.md

 ### Loading Placeholder

-We can set a placeholder to show a placeholder when loading an image as in the example below:
+We can set a placeholder to show a placeholder during loading an image as in the example below:

 ```xml
 app:avatarViewPlaceholder="@drawable/stream"